 Furthermore, the DDM has been studied from multiple perspectives: quantum thermodynamics~\cite{Carollo2024}; quantum trajectory analysis~\cite{Cabot2023}; measurement-induced phase transition~\cite{KrishnaPRL2023_MICTC}; resource-theory via non-stabilizerness~\cite{Passarelli2025MagicBTC}; and AC sensors~\cite{Gribben2025BoundaryTimeCrystalsAC}.

-In the following, we use mean-field theory and linear stability analysis to reveal that persistent periodic dynamics or continuous phase transition without symmetry breaking of unitary symmetries can be understood from the viewpoint of L-$\mathcal{PT}$ symmetry.
+In the following, we use mean-field theory and linear stability analysis to reveal that persistent periodic dynamics and continuous phase transitions without symmetry breaking of unitary symmetries can be understood from the viewpoint of L-$\mathcal{PT}$ symmetry.